Skip to content Skip to footer navigation

 TVs are getting smarter

 One of the biggest changes we're seeing is an improvement not only to smart functionality, but also the ability to add new features to your TV through software updates.
+However, the improvements over the last couple of years have been minor, so don't avoid a bargain TV from 2024 as it should be just as smart as this year's TV.

-The latest TVs are more likely to interact with other smart devices on your home network, as well as tech like Google Assistant or Amazon Alexa.
+Most TVs, for example, can interact with other smart devices on your home network, and with tech like Google Assistant or Amazon Alexa.
 They can answer queries about the weather, turn on your air conditioner, talk to your fridge and order more milk, and turn off the lights when you go to bed.
-But make sure you actually want and need these features before you splash the cash.

 TVs are getting brighter

-There is a push to get the nit levels (screen brightness) up on TVs, with some arguing that the less than ideal TV watching environment in many homes means more brightness is required to see all the content on a TV screen in a brightly lit room.
-When looking at a TV in a retail store, keep in mind how bright the room is and whether this is in any way comparable to your loungeroom at home.
+There is a push to get the nit levels (screen brightness) up on TVs.
+Some argue that the less than ideal TV watching environment in many homes means more brightness is required to see all the content on a TV screen in a brightly lit room.

+When looking at a TV in a retail store, keep in mind how bright the room is and whether this is in any way comparable to your lounge room at home.
 Don't be swayed by the salesman highlighting the brightness of the TV – look at the picture and decide whether you can see all the detail in the bright and dark areas of the scene, as that's the main aspect to consider.

 resolution_chart